ROBelgium/MSNoise/doc/how_tos.rst

 * Set back the other filters 'used' value to 1

-The compute_cc will only compute the CC's for the new filter(s) and output the results in the STACKS/ folder, in a subfolder named by a formatted integer from the filter ID.
+The compute_cc will only compute the CC's for the new filter(s) and output the results in the STACKS/ folder, in a sub-folder named by a formatted integer from the filter ID.
 For example: STACKS/01 for 'filter id'=1, STACKS/02 for 'filter id'=2, etc.